 July 4, 1917 marked the official opening of the Ballard Locks.
 On that day the SS Roosevelt passed through the Locks and led a marine parade of commercial and pleasure craft through the Ship Canal to Lake Union and Lake Washington.

+10:00 a.m.
 Activities begin at 10 a.m., leading up to the Adventuress transiting the Locks west to east.
 The Adventuress, standing in for the SS Roosevelt – the first large ocean-going vessel to transit the Locks west to east – will enter the large lock at approximately 10:15 am.

-There will be an estimated 50 registered boats in the parade.
-The parade will end at South Lake Union, where the Adventuress will be moored at the north wall at Lake Union Park.
+12:00 p.m.
+The parade will end at South Lake Union at approximately noon, where the Adventuress will be moored at the north wall at Lake Union Park.
 There will be docent historians and printed information at several official viewing spots.

-This event is free and open to the public, all ages welcome.
+These events are free and open to the public, all ages welcome.

 For more information contact LWSCanal@gmail.com